iflytek/AgentBridge/README.en.md

 <a id="faq"></a>
 ## FAQ
-- PowerShell opens a “Choose an app” dialog: keep and run `ai-agent-converter.exe` only
+- Windows shows "Choose app to open": Keep and run only `agentbridge.exe`
-- Coze ZIP auto‑detection: ZIP is detected as Coze; `--from` is not required
+- Coze ZIP auto-detection: Internally prioritized as Coze, no need for explicit `--from`
-- Dify ↔ Coze direct: not supported; use iFlytek as the hub
+- Dify ↔ Coze direct connection: Not supported, please use iFlytek as hub
-- Coze ZIP as output: not supported yet (use YAML or the YAML fork above)
+- Output Coze ZIP: Currently not supported (supports YAML; or use the fork mentioned above to get YAML first)
-- Batch `--pattern`: single quotes on PowerShell; single/double quotes on macOS/Linux
+- Batch `--pattern`: Use single quotes on PowerShell, single/double quotes both work on Linux/macOS
-- Quiet mode: `--quiet` prints errors only
+- Quiet mode: `--quiet` outputs only errors

 <a id="license"></a>
 ## License & Credits
-- License: see LICENSE
+- License: See LICENSE
-- Coze YAML I/O fork: https://github.com/2064968308github/coze_transformer
+- Coze YAML capability reference and based on community-implemented fork: `https://github.com/2064968308github/coze_transformer`